Skip to main content

 PHIPA vs HIPAA: what Canadian dentists need to know.

 HIPAA is a US law.
 It does not apply to Canadian dental practices.
 Vendors that advertise HIPAA compliance are not automatically PHIPA-aware.
-The two laws share similar goals but differ in jurisdiction, data residency requirements, and breach notification timelines.
+The two laws share similar goals but differ in jurisdiction, processing-location review, and breach notification timelines.

 How Aida supports PHIPA-aware implementation.